 Buying a license surety bond is just one step towards getting a business license.
 You’ll also need to pay a license fee to the state licensing authority.
 The price usually depends on: physical location of your enterprise, federal and state industry regulations and the type of structure you choose to incorporate.

 When it comes to licensing, many entrepreneurs change their residence in order to incorporate their business in a city/county/state that charges lower licensing fees.

-Incorporating a new company requires you to fill out tons of forms and make difficult choices that will have huge impact on your business development.
-That is why you need to hire an attorney, who will help you with paperwork and give you a useful advice, if you get stuck in a dead end.
+Incorporating a new company requires you to fill out tons of forms and make difficult choices that will have a huge impact on your business development.
+That is why you need to hire an attorney, who will help you with paperwork and give you a bit of useful advice if you get stuck in a dead-end.